DavidHe1127/Mr.He_HandBook/DevOps/AWS/CDK/index.md

 - Use Aspect to enforce default security/compliance practices.
 Or use scp/permission boundary
 - Build reusable constructs or use existing ones from construct hub
 - Separate stateless and stateful resources into different stacks

+### Recover from a failed deployment caused by manual removal of a resource from console

+Typically, missing resource will cause dependant resources fail to update leaving the stack in `UPDATE_ROLLBACK_FAILED`.
+Choose `Continue update rollback` option from `Stack actions` dropdown, skip dependant resources and confirm.
+Once complete, stack should be in `UPDATE_ROLLBACK_COMPLETE` state allowing further operations.
+Now, changing any attribute of missing resource that will force a replacement.
+Re-run cdk deploy should recover the broken stack.

 ### Security Guide (very important)